RSA Lockbox: Setup and Usage

 ## Rotating your RSA key

-If you need to replace your RSA key pair (e.g., for periodic rotation or after a suspected compromise), Cloudback supports re-encrypting all existing backup passwords with a new public key.
+If you need to replace your RSA key pair (e.g., for periodic rotation or after a suspected compromise), update the public key on the RSA Lockbox provider.
+Cloudback supports re-encrypting existing backup passwords with the new public key.

 ### Steps

-1. Open the encryption key you want to rotate.
+1. Open the encryption provider you want to update.

 2. Replace the public key with your new public key.